studiozeroseven/epicstar/DEVELOPMENT_PLAN_SUMMARY.md

-# GitHub-to-OneDev Sync Service - Development Plan Summary
+# epicstar - Development Plan Summary

 ## Executive Summary

-This document provides a high-level overview of the comprehensive development plan for building an automated GitHub-to-OneDev repository synchronization service.
+This document provides a high-level overview of the comprehensive development plan for building epicstar.

 **Project Goal**: Automatically clone starred GitHub repositories to a private OneDev Git instance.